 - Warning: Late repayments can cause you serious money problems.
 For help, contact the Money Advice Service.

-Flava is a newbie on the buy now, pay later (BNPL) scene and its service is different from the rest because it’s not focusing on fashion or homewares, but food.
-Put simply, this interest-free payment service allows you to buy cupboard-staple groceries and spread the cost of these items over four weeks in equal chunks.
+Flava is different from others in the buy now, pay later (BNPL) sector as it focuses on food not fashion.
+Put simply, this interest-free payment service allows you to buy cupboard-staple groceries and spread the cost of these items over 4 weeks in equal chunks.
+But there’s an optional Flava Benefits membership fee that has caught some shoppers unawares.
 We’ve set out what this means in practice, and what to bear in mind.

 How does Flava work?

 To use Flava, you first need to sign up for an account.
-If you choose the free option, you’ll get a £40 credit limit to spend straight away.
+All new customers get £100 credit to start with.
 There are no credit checks involved in setting this up.

 To shop, you fill your online basket with the grocery staples you want; there are goods from well-known brands such as Cadbury, Kellogg’s, Heinz and Andrex.
 You will also see a list of deals on the home page that may or may not be helpful to you.
 After this, you head to the checkout.